Liddington: 'Starfish' decoy control bunker

-Liddington Hill is the site of a control bunker for a World War II 'Starfish' bombing decoy site.
+Liddington Hill was the site of a control bunker for a World War II 'Starfish' bombing decoy site.
 This would have been used to control fires, which would have acted as a decoy to enemy planes targeting the town of Swindon to the north.
 The bunker had a hatch in its concrete roof and consisted of two rooms off a central passage; the room on the right housed generators, while the control room was on the left.

 Economy

 Just east of the village is the children's adventure centre PGL Liddington, based at the historic King Edward's Place.
 Whilst the centre takes its name from Liddington as the nearest village, the centre is in the neighbouring parish of Wanborough.